fichince/alchoi.com-astro/src/content/hkjapan/10-noboribetsu-2.md

   - image: ../../images/hkjapan/10-noboribetsu/noboribetsu3.jpg
 ---

-The whole place smells, but the water from the hot spring is used in the _onsen_ bath and does wonders for the skin.
+The whole place smells like sulphur, but bathing in the water from the hot spring has many health benefits, and we enjoyed staying at the _onsen_ resort nearby.